-Section 13(2)(b)(ii)-(iii) of the Act specify that the National Archivist shall - determine the conditions subject to which records may be microfilmed or electronically reproduced; and determine the conditions subject to which electronic records systems should be managed.
+Section 13(2)(b)(ii)-(iii) of the Act specify that the National Archivist shall -

+- determine the conditions subject to which records may be microfilmed or electronically reproduced; and - determine the conditions subject to which electronic records systems should be managed.

-Electronic records management and e-government
+Electronic records management and egovernment

 Government is committed to e-government as a strategy for better service delivery to the public.
-Sound records management is a critical success factor in the implementation of e-government and is part of the e-government framework and the national e-strategy.
-Through sound records management authentic and reliable evidence of transactions that will take place via the planned e-government gateway would be able to be captured and made available to the citizenry.
+Sound records management is a critical success factor in the implementation of e-government and is part of the egovernment framework and the national e-Through sound strategy. records management authentic and reliable evidence of transactions that will take place via the planned e-government gateway would be able to be captured and made available to the citizens.
 Sound records management principles form the basis for sharing and re-using of information as well as for providing access to information.
 Information is only valuable if it can be read in context and remains accessible.
-The National Archives and Records Service strives to ensure that, in the transition to e-government, evidence of transactions and the information contained in electronic records remains accessible and understandable.
+The National Archives and Records Service strives to ensure that, in the transition to egovernment, evidence of transactions and the information contained in electronic records will remain accessible and understandable.